Godward, John William

 GRAVE LOCATION London: Brompton Cemetery, Old Brompton Road, West Brompton (8 (near the graves of Henry Cole and Frederick Sandys))

-In 1912 he moved to Italy with one of his models and at this point his family broke off all contact, going as far as removing his image from family pictures.
-He lived in Rome from 1912 but in Italy his work was thought to be old fashioned.
-In 1919 he returned to England, but there his work wasn't appreciated anymore either.
-This was probably the reason for a deep depression resulting in suicide by putting his head in a gas oven.
-It was said that he left a suicide note that said that the world wasn't big enough for both him and a Picasso.
+He first visited Italy in 1905.
+He explored the Gulf of Naples and visited Sorrento, Ischia and Capri.
+He created many studies of Pompeii.
+He returned to England, but in 1912 he went to Italy again with one of his models.
+The identitiy of the model is unknown.
+At this point his family broke off all contact, going as far as removing his image from family pictures.
+He lived in Rome from 1912 but in Italy his work was seen as old fashioned.
+In 1919 he returned to England, but there his work was not appreciated anymore either.

 Work: "The Betrothed" (1892, Guildhall Art Gallery, London); "On the Balcony" (1898, Manchester City Art Gallery); "Dolce Far Niente" (1904, second version, Collection Andrew Lloyd Webber).